-Now let us compare the actual EMS measurements with LMTO calculations for three measurements of $\Gamma - X$ lines (Fig. 5).
-In these measurements we used the procedure described in to minimize the influence of diffraction.
-At first glance, the three experimental measurements seem completely different, but closer inspection and a comparison with Fig. 3 reveals that the calculated intensities are well reproduced in the experiment.
-For the measurement through zero momentum we see that band 1 and 2 dominate.
-For measurements shifted by [110] bands 3,4 dominates but traces of band 2 can be seen in both theory and experiment.
-Finally if we apply voltages to the deflectors corresponding to a shift of the measurement line by [200] (a reciprocal lattice vector) we measure again a $\Gamma$ point at $p_y = 0$ and intensity corresponds to the top of the valence band.
-Increasing $p_y = 0$ shows an increase in binding energy, in spite of the fact that the magnitude of the momentum (and hence kinetic energy) increases with $p_y$ .
-Thus here the influence of the lattice potential dominates the dispersion behavior.
+Now let us compare the actual EMS measurements with LMTO calculations for three measurements of $\Gamma$ -X lines (Fig. 5).
+In these measurements we used the procedure described in Ref.
+8 to minimize the influence of diffraction.
+At first glance, the three experimental measurements seem completely different, but closer inspection and a comparison with

+Fig. 3 reveals that the calculated intensities are well reproduced in the experiment.
+For the measurement through zero momentum we see that bands 1 and 2 dominate.
+For measurements shifted by [110] bands 3 and 4 dominate but traces of band 2 can be seen in both theory and experiment.
+Finally if we apply voltages to the deflectors corresponding to a shift of the measurement line by [200] (a reciprocal lattice vector)